 While paying another fee isn’t ideal for most businesses, the money you spend here could protect you from lawsuits later.

-How to Play Music Legally
+How to Play Music Legally (and consequences for Noncompliance)

-Work with Performance Rights Organizations (PROs)
+Work with Performing Rights Organizations (PROs)

 Performing rights organizations are groups like the American Society of Composers, Authors and Publishers (ASCAP); SESAC (originally the Society of European Stage Authors and Composers); and Broadcast Music, Inc (BMI).
 These organizations represent the rights of songwriters and music publishers to publicly perform the copyrighted works they created.